Everyone who works with children/young people – including Voluntary, Community & Faith Sector Workers – has a responsibility for keeping them safe.

 - Level 2 Safeguarding (this is offered as multi agency or In House Training)

-- Children & Young Peoples Forum (for organisations working with children & young people)
+- Children & Young Peoples Forum (for the Safeguarding Leads (NSP/DSL) in organisations)

 - Bi Monthly Safeguarding Newsletter